arepaFlipper/reddit_clone/README.md

 ### (3:25:36) Double exclamation mark
 The double exclamation mark is used in JavaScript to turn a value into a boolean.

+### (3:36:38) "use client"
+The `use client` is used to make sure that the code is only executed on the client side.
+And it allows us to use client API's

 ![Zod cleaning data](./Zod_explanation.png)

 In case we are not passing data according to the schema, the `zod` library will throw an error: